 How does acupuncture work

 An acupuncturist inserts fine needles into certain identified acupuncture points on 'meridians' which run throughout the body and correspond to certain organs.
 Meridians can be thought of as a highway of energy, or 'Qi' in traditional Chinese medicine.
 Acupuncture works by getting rid of the roadblocks on this energy highway.
 When there is congestion on the highway, energy gets backed up.
 When the meridians are clear the Qi flows freely.
 Each meridian is a 'home' to an organ and each organ has certain associations, such as emotions and body parts.
 For example, the emotion of the liver in Chinese medicine is anger.
 When the Qi is blocked it can cause liver Qi stagnation, which can result in anger.
 It goes both ways though – if you find yourself angry a lot of the time, you can block the flow of liver Qi.
-What's more, Western medicine has shown that acupuncture releases endorphins and activates natural pain killers – win, win!
+What's more, Western medicine has shown that acupuncture releases endorphins and activates natural pain killers helping to ease stress over time – win, win!

 Health benefits of acupuncture